DDP-based Scaling of Gaudi on PyTorch

 python3 hccl_example.py

 By default, the shell scripts connect to port 3022, however, the port listened by the SSH server may differ between different environments.
-If your environment requires specifying a different port of the remote SSH server, you can use the SSHD_PORT environment variable.
+If your environment requires specifying a different port for the remote SSH server, you can use the SSHD_PORT environment variable.

 To change the port, use the below command.
 Make sure to set the port to 22 as in the below example.